What are Different Religious Places of Worship?

 A place of worship is a building or other place where people gather to carry out honor and religious praise.
 According to varying beliefs, the style of religious buildings have changed over many, many years.
+Religious sites can include places of worship or holy places, but they can vary in meanings for different religions.

 Buddhist temples are places for personal reverence, ancestor worship, meditation, and offerings for monks and the Buddha.
 Personal devotion is very significant to Buddhism; it is so important that Buddhists create shrines in their own homes that help believers remember their ancestors and Buddhist texts.
 Shrines are located in a separate room or a quiet area of the home.
 The shrine contains an image of Buddha, a vase or tray with flowers, a candle or lamp, incense, a miniature stupa and the scripture.